 Name the new project and select the type of controller it is intended for.
-Use the Browse button to choose a different location to store the project or accept the default location.
+You can use the Browse button to choose a different location to store the project or use the default location.
 Click OK after your selections have been made to continue.
 The Main programming window and Instruction Palette shown below will open.